Be a Part Of the Solution

-While the Rainbow River is suffering from a multitude of problems, that also means there are many ways all of us can do our part to help.
+While the Rainbow River is facing a variety of challenges, that also means there are many ways each of us can play a role in its recovery.

 Do your part!

-- Be sure to take your trash with you, and better yet pick up any that you see
+• Be sure to take your trash with you—and better yet, pick up any you see along the way.

-- Avoid using fertilizers if you live in the 73 mile springshed.
-If you must use them, follow these guidelines to be smart about it
+• Avoid using fertilizers if you live in the 73-mile springshed.
+If you must use them, follow guidelines to apply them responsibly.

-- Conserve water at home!
-Use low flow appliances, use rain sensors on your irrigation systems, and turn off the water when you brush your teeth.
-(See if you qualify for a rebate for replacing your toilet with a low flow one)
+• Conserve water at home!
+Use low-flow appliances, install rain sensors on irrigation systems, and turn off the tap when brushing your teeth.
+(See if you qualify for a rebate for replacing your toilet with a low-flow model.)

 Financial Support

-Cleaning all 5.7 miles of the river is no small feat and it will have a big price tag.
-We hope to seek fundings from the State Legislature, however we have to show that we are dedicated and have the ability to see this project through to the end.
-All funds raised will help demonstrate our community’s commitment.
-Each dollar will help us advance our mission to restore the Rainbow River.
+Cleaning all 5.7 miles of the Rainbow River is no small feat—and it comes with a significant price tag.
+While we plan to seek funding from the State Legislature, we must first demonstrate that we are dedicated and capable of seeing this project through to completion.
+Every contribution we raise will showcase our community’s commitment and help move us closer to our mission of fully restoring the Rainbow River.

 Other ways to support One Rake At A Time: